2025-26 Student Handbook & Calendar

 Emergency telephones are found in numerous locations around campus.
 If you have an emergency, simply press the button on the callbox.
 This will immediately connect you with a dispatcher.
 They will send the appropriate agency to respond to your call.
 You can also utilize emergency telephones to request the security escort service.

 Austin Peay State University offers Rave Alert/AP Alert, an emergency text message warning system that enables designated APSU officials to send an alert about an imminent emergency via text message.
-Students must opt in to receive the emergency notifications by providing his/her cell phone information, as described at getrave.com/login/apsu or through the Rave Guardian app.
-This emergency text-messaging system provides another means for members of the University community to be notified regarding weather-related closings and emergencies.
+Students must opt in to receive the emergency notifications by providing their cell phone information, as described at getrave.com/login/apsu or through the Rave Guardian app.
+This emergency text-messaging system provides another means for members of the university community to be notified regarding weather-related closings and emergencies.

 Motorist Assistance Program (MAP) Services